kmj333/Karen-Magana-EDA/README.md

 ### Visualizations

 ![My first figure](https://raw.githubusercontent.com/kmj333/Karen-Magana-EDA/main/vis.png)

 ![My second figure](https://raw.githubusercontent.com/kmj333/Karen-Magana-EDA/main/vis2.png)

-The first demonstrates the genders of the dogs and the second demonstrates the sizes of the adoptable dogs, which either were small, medium, or large.
+The first demonstrates the genders of the dogs and the second demonstrates the sizes of the adoptable dogs, which either small, medium, or large.
 By this visualization I was able to see that about 2000 medium dogs composed the majority size of dogs in these shelters.
 For large dogs, there was a slightly bigger amount than small dogs, but each consisted of approximately 500 count.

 ### Analysis